benny-z/WiseDownload/README.md

 # WiseDownload

 ## Executive summary
-WiseDownload is a Chrome extension that prevents users from downloading unwished files.
-In order to achieve this goal, WiseDownload queries the user for the type of the file they are downloading, and compares it to the subjected file's extension.
+WiseDownload is a Chrome extension that prevents users from downloading undesired files.
+In order to achieve this goal, WiseDownload asks the user for the type of the file they wish to download, and compares it to the subjected file extension.

 ## Technical details
 In the code, the *rules* are mappings between a file type, e.g., an image, a document, etc., and their extensions.
 The mappings are according to Wikipedia.
 When the extension starts, the *rules* dictionary is initialized and used throughout the whole code.